 If the bin is damaged, we’ll also need to know what the problem is (eg. lid missing, wheels broken, bin cracked, etc).

 Once you’ve let us know, we’ll fix your bin or deliver a replacement bin to your house free of charge within 2 working days.

 To reduce the risk of your bins being stolen or damaged, please put your bins out no earlier than the day before your collection day, and bring them back in as soon as you can after they’ve been emptied.

-If you are the property owner, you can contact us on 4645 4000 and speak with our Rates section to request another service.
+If you are the property owner, you can contact us on 02 4645 4000 to request another service.
 If you are a tenant, you will need to speak with your real estate agent or property owner about arranging an extra service.